-User Management SaaS Business
+1. User Management SaaS Business

-Our user management SaaS platform is designed to help businesses attract and retain online users in a cost-effective manner, by offering various fun and engaging user management tools including reward points operation tools, marketing campaign tools and check-in tools to boost mobile app user activity and participation on apps.
+Our user management SaaS platform is designed to help businesses attract and retain online users in a cost effective manner, by offering various fun and engaging user management tools including reward points system operation, membership marketing operation and gamification operation to boost mobile app user activity and participation on apps.
 Having initially launched our user management SaaS platform on a free-of-charge model in order to expand our customer base, we began charging for our user management SaaS solutions on a pilot basis in April 2018.
 Meanwhile, we have been extending user management SaaS solutions to serve offline enterprises.

-As at 31 December 2019, paying customers which used our charged user management SaaS services increased to 645 (2018: 373) including 376 app developers which are online businesses (2018: 272) and 269 offline businesses (2018: 101).
-For the year ended 31 December 2019, the average charge per paying customer of online businesses, large offline business and small offline business was about RMB54,000, RMB185,000 and RMB25,000 respectively.
-The number of newly signed contracts (including renewed contracts) for the Group's user management SaaS business reached 649 in 2019 (2018: 378).
-The total value of our newly signed contracts (including renewed contracts) in 2019 was approximately RMB43.4 million (2018: approximately RMB9.8 million).
-Revenue from our user management SaaS business increased significantly by 146.4% to RMB33.7 million (2018: RMB13.7 million).
+As at 31 December 2020, paying customers which used our charged user management SaaS services increased to 832 (2019: 645) including 251 customers from financial industry (2019: 71) and 581 customers from other industries (2019: 574).
+For the year ended 31 December 2020, the number of newly signed contracts (including renewed contracts) for the Group's user management SaaS business reached 834 (2019: 649).
+The total value of our newly signed contracts (including renewed contracts) in 2020 was approximately RMB104.0 million (2019: RMB43.4 million) and the average charge per signed contract was approximately RMB125,000.
+Revenue generated from our user management SaaS business increased significantly by 139.7% to RMB80.7 million (2019: RMB33.7 million).